Susan is an ethusiastic photographer, nature lover, and pug parent.

 She began to explain that toxins had built up in Tess, ammonia in particular, and was causing all the trouble.
-She explained my option was 2 surgeries.
-The first would be an exploratory to make sure that the shunt could be repaired then the second would be to go in and try to reopen the shunt.
-The surgeries would cost between 7-9 thousand dollars.
+She explained my option was two surgeries.
+The first would be an exploratory to make sure that the shunt could be repaired, then the second would be to go in and try to reopen the shunt.
+The surgeries would cost between seven to nine thousand dollars.
 I had no way to pay for this treatment, but could not bear the thought of losing this little girl when she had just become one of the family.

 I began to explore any other options that have worked for others.
-With the help of the local vet, Doc Tom, we really couldn't find any other procedure that did not give her a 75% chance of dying within 3-6 weeks after the procedures were done.
+With the help of the local vet, Doc Tom, we really couldn't find any other procedure that did not give her a 75% chance of dying within three to six weeks after the procedures were done.
 Doc Tom put her on Hills L/D kibble (promotes liver health) and she was to take 75 ml of Lactulose to at least help control the symptoms for the mean time.
-I went online, researched what exactly a liver shunt was, what caused the attacks and tried to figure out what I could do financially without further hurting Tess.
+I went online, researched what exactly a liver shunt was, what caused the attacks, and tried to figure out what I could do financially without further hurting Tess.

 What A Liver Shunt Is

-When the puppy is just a fetus, the fetus's blood is carried from its body to the mother's and back again through the umbilical cord.
+When the puppy is just a fetus, the fetus' blood is carried from its body to the mother's and back again through the umbilical cord.
 The placenta is where the fetal blood and the mother's blood interact; although they never actually comingle.
 Nutrients from the mother's system are passed to the fetus and waste products from the fetus are taken up by the mother and processed through her kidneys and liver.
-The mother's liver, then, serves as the fetus's liver since the fetal liver is not yet capable of performing many important functions.
+The mother's liver then serves as the fetus' liver since the fetal liver is not yet capable of performing many important functions.